Jack Rojahn

 PhD Student

-Jack’s role in the EcoDNA team combines both fieldwork and laboratory components.
+Jack’s role in the EcoDNA team combined both fieldwork and laboratory components.
 He has been involved in implementation of single-species and metabarcoding surveys for a range of projects such as the National Carp Control Plan, biodiversity surveys across Northern Australia, and assay and workflow development for numerous native and invasive species.
-Jack also provides advice on the implementation of eDNA surveys to a range of end users and stakeholders.
+Jack also provided advice on the implementation of eDNA surveys to a range of end users and stakeholders.

 Aside from his current study, Jack has also worked for the NSW Office of Environment and Heritage, and has a keen interest in music, exercise, and chess.